 • Data-driven communication plan.

-By repeatedly polling nationally representative samples of the adult Canadian public and key professional groups (doctors, nurses, pharmacists and health administrators) over the last 16 years, the HCIC survey initiative has revealed a wealth of knowledge regarding: the general health of the nation including perceptions on access, affordability and quality of health care; the burden of chronic diseases and their care, particularly gaps in evidence-based and team care; and, innovation opportunities to improve care and outcomes.
+By repeatedly polling nationally representative samples of the adult Canadian public and key professional groups (doctors, nurses, pharmacists and health administrators) over the last two decades, the HCIC survey initiative has revealed a wealth of knowledge regarding: the general health of the nation including perceptions on access, affordability and quality of health care; the burden of chronic diseases and their care, particularly gaps in evidence-based and team care; and, innovation opportunities to improve care and outcomes.
+This allows stakeholders to be better informed regarding what we're doing well, what we're doing not so well and what we should be doing next.
+The Report Card shows the way forward, where consensus and dissenting opinions lie, where multiple priorities are reconciled, where obstacles stand and where we need to overcome or steer around them.

 Subscribe for regular updates